 A remote is awesome for taking pictures of yourself if you’re traveling solo.
 Just a little bit of setup with your camera and then you can click away at the remote to control the shutter opening & closing – aka taking a picture!

-This is another great travel tool for photographers that’s small and inexpensive and simply useful to have on hand.
+This is another great travel tool for photographers that’s small and useful to have on hand.

 Even if you’re not traveling solo and would like a group or couple picture somewhere, the remote is perfect for that!